 The Situation – Supply and Demand out of Balance

 In California from 1996 to 1999, peak demand increased by 5,522 megawatts while only 672 megawatts of new capacity was added.
-Electricity demand in California is growing at over 5% per year. new
+Electricity demand in California is growing at over 5% per year.
+Demand in the rest of the West has also grown with limited additions of new generation.

-California’s regulatory environment (siting and permitting requirements, local reviews) has delayed new power plant development.
+California’s regulatory environment (siting and permitting requirements, local reviews) has delayed new power plant development and restricts the time that generators may run for environmental reasons.

 Hot and dry weather exacerbated the situation this summer - hot weather blanketed much of the west compared with previous years and hydro facilities were producing at less than full capacity because of lower rainfall and snow.